repeatingbeats/invoke/README.md

 ### end(initialValue, callback)

-Adds a final callback and initiates invocation of the function steps defined in the chain. __initialValue__ is the initial value passed as the first argument into the first function step.
+Adds a final callback and initiates invocation of the function steps defined in the chain. `initialValue` is the initial value passed as the first argument into the first function step.

 #### callback is invoked with

 * data - The result of the previous (final) step.
-This is an arbitrary value if the previous step was sequential, or an array of arbitrary values if the previous step was parallel.
+If the previous step was sequential, this is the value passed by the previous step's callback.
+If the previous step was parallel, it is an array of the values passed by the callbacks of the parallel functions.

 ## Testing